SamuelPene/ravithepoet/README.md

 > This is a Temporary Landing Page for Ravi The Poet

-This site is deployed on Netlify - [Ravi The Poet](ravithepoetstaging.netlify.app)
+This site is deployed on Netlify - ravithepoetstaging.netlify.app

 ## User Stories